Coburn Mineral Sands Project, Western Australia

 The project is favourably located ~25km from the Dar es Salaam port in a growing commercial/industrial district and will benefit from existing infrastructure in the region.

-- Low development capital cost of USD 30 million, including mine infrastructure, port facilities, working capital, land access, pre-production mining, owner’s costs and project contingencies of 10%;
+- An estimated capital cost of US$35 million (excluding financing costs), including mine infrastructure, port facilities, working capital, land access, pre-production mining, owner’s costs and project contingencies of 10%;

 - Maiden ore reserve of 12.3 Mt @ 3.9% Total Heavy Mineral (THM), with opportunities to grow reserves and mine life, further increasing financial returns;

 - Project pre-tax NPV10 of US$48.7m (A$64.9m at USD:AUD 0.75, up from US$42.9m)

 - Project post-tax NPV8 of US$34.8m (A$46.4m) and NPV10 of US$30.8m (A$41.1m)